daddykev/stardust-dsp/blueprint.md

 });

 // Enables:
-// - Labels to test deliveries from DDEX Distro
+// - Labels to test deliveries from Stardust Distro
 // - Separate consumer accounts for streaming
 // - Analytics across the ecosystem
 ```